ken-matsui/termcolor2/README.md

 ## How to use?

 It's very easy to use.
-The idea is based on the use of C++ stream manipulators.
 The typical `Hello World` application is below:

 ```cpp
 #include <iostream>